engindearing-projects/omni-BASE/apps/omnitak/README.md

 3. **Launch the App**
    - Go to your home screen
    - Find and tap **OmniTAKMobile** icon
-   - The app should launch successfully! 🎉
+   - The app should launch successfully

 #### What You Should See on Your Device

-- 🗺️ Satellite map view of your current location (GPS works!)
+- Satellite map view of your current location (GPS works)
-- 📊 Compact translucent status bar at top
+- Compact translucent status bar at top
-- 🎯 Bottom toolbar with GPS, zoom, draw buttons
+- Bottom toolbar with GPS, zoom, draw buttons
-- 📍 Your real GPS location shown as a blue dot
+- Your real GPS location shown as a blue dot
-- 🔴 "DISC" indicator (normal - no server configured yet)
+- "DISC" indicator (normal - no server configured yet)

 **Device Benefits:**
-- ✅ Real GPS location tracking
+- Real GPS location tracking
-- ✅ Full performance (faster than simulator)
+- Full performance (faster than simulator)
-- ✅ Test all sensors (compass, accelerometer)
+- Test all sensors (compass, accelerometer)
-- ✅ Real network connectivity
+- Real network connectivity

 ## First Launch - Configure TAK Server